-Leading the girls is Madison Lee, wrestling at 132, who says Suba "is always there for us."
-Sophomore Juliana Meneses is returning from an injury that prevented her from wrestling last season.
-Says Suba appreciatively: "Though injured, Julianna never missed a practice and learned what she could is another of our leaders this year."
+Leading the girls is Madison Lee, wrestling at 132, who says Suba "is always there for us." wins from these wrestlers.
+Off the Sophomore Juliana Meneses is returning from an injury that prevented her from wrestling last season.
+Says Suba appreciatively: "Though There are three girls on the team injured, Julianna never missed a practice and learned what she could is another of our leaders this year."